Bentleyj/BeyondPhotography/README.md

 ### Day 44

 Creased a checker effect today based on the lenticular work I had done before.
 It took me a little while to work out the logic but I finally sorted it.
 I'm not sure about this effect and I think I need to experiment with different step sizes to get somewthing interesting.

+### Day 45

+Today started out by looking at a checkered negative effect.
+This proved to look pretty crappy because there was so much contrast between the black and white backgrounds.
+Then I tried doing something with smoothsetp which created a really interesting effect.
+The effect is presently very glitchy but I think it looks cool and very bridget riley esque who of course I greatly enjoy so I'm rather pleased with it.
+For some reason it looks like my smoothstep is overflowing or underflowing I suspect whcih is causing the extreme colors.